 The treatment of all brain tumors is determined on a case-by-case basis.
-At Dana-Farber/Brigham and Women's Cancer Center (DF/BWCC), we believe that you and your family are key members of the care team, and that while we understand your illness, you understand
+At Dana-Farber Brigham Cancer Center, we believe that you and your family are key members of the care team, and that while we understand your illness, you understand

 your own body.
 We work with you and your family to develop a treatment plan that is right for you.